How Many Ounces is a Shot of Espresso?

-Of course, we all have differing opinions on what makes good coffee great, but I’m sure we can all agree: watered down java, or potent brown sludge is neither
+Of course, we all have differing opinions on what makes good coffee great, but I’m sure we can all agree: watered down java, or potent brown sludge, is neither appealing nor ideal.

 The Coffee Grounds